phette23/c4l16-cli-workshop/archiving-exercise/instructions.md

 But you see that `-print` flag?
 That implies that there are other things you can do, besides printing the list, right?
 Right. 😃

+`-mtime` is "the time when the file was modified," and `-1` is, confusingly, not actually a flag; it means "less than one day ago"; its inverse is `+1`, meaning "more than a day ago."
+How do you think you'd get the files modified yesterday?

 You can execute commands on all of the files you `find`, which is a lot of power to have in one command...
 It also explains why I said you could replace `rename`, above, with a cleverly-run `find` command.
-(That's an exercise for any of you who want to try it.
-There's more information on `find` [here](https://kb.iu.edu/d/admm).)
+(That's an exercise for any of you who want to try it.)
+There's more information on `find` [here](https://kb.iu.edu/d/admm).

 ## Nano